w3c/webdriver-bidi/proposals/core.md

 Note that in this example, "stacktrace" is embedded in the "data" property instead of alongside it (like in an WebDriver HTTP error response).
 This is to comply with the JSON-RPC spec for Error messages.
 All custom data needs to be in the "data" field.

-#### Notifications
+#### Events

-Since notifications may generate a large amount of traffic over the WebSocket, and may have a runtime cost in the browser, these should be opt-in.
+Since events may generate a large amount of traffic over the WebSocket, and may have a runtime cost in the browser, these should be opt-in.
 Commands should be provided so that a client can subscribe and unsubscribe.
-The first step to receive notifications on the client side would be to send a "subscribe" command:
+The first step to receive events on the client side would be to send a "subscribe" command:

-*Subscribing for a notification*
+*Subscribing to an event*

 ```json
 {